Original publish date: Dec 31 2015

 6. Life is still messy

 Our house is still messy (if you have seen my Instagram stories “we are minimalists, but we also live here“).
-There are piles of craft supplies, books, legos, tools out.
+There are piles of craft supplies, books, legos, etc. out.
 But these are things we chose to keep because we value them, so I am unapologetic.

 Minimalism isn’t about a spotless home.
 I believe that minimalism is about clearing out the clutter and excess so you can live life in your space.
 Life still happens and life gets messy.